SAKryukov/vscode-markdown-calculator/docs/article.md

 We have provided a natural way of doing calculations similar to the usual calculations on a piece of paper.
 What's next?
 Of course, it would be the calculations everyone performs in one's head, mental calculations.

-Here is the plan sketch of an appropriate algorithm:
+Here is the sketch of an appropriate algorithm:

 - Apply [some brain reading technique](https://en.wikipedia.org/wiki/Brain-reading#Human-machine_interfaces),
 - Parse a mental pattern read into a command,